MinhDucBui/clkd/README.md

 - Any number of students and languages per student
 - Change the teacher and student architecture
 - Choose between monolingual, bilingual, or multilingual distillation setup
-- Compnent Sharing across students
+- Component Sharing across students
 - Initialization of students from teacher layers

 ## 🚀&nbsp;&nbsp;Quickstart